growthspark/gs-starter-theme/readme.md

 - Excerpts
 - Thumbnails

-## Auto-Includer

-The Auto-Include feature will automatically include() PHP files placed in the /inc/ folder or in the root of any direct sub-directories of that folder(ie /inc/folder-name).

-This helps reduce clutter in the functions.php file and eliminates the need to manually include each new file in functions.php.

-**WARNING:** For stability reasons this feature is NOT recommended for production environments.
-We suggest added proper require() statements to your functions.php file prior to deploying into production.
-For convenience, we've added print statements to these loops to help automatically generate them.

-This feature can be found within gs_theme_setup() in functions.php.

 ## Comments Template

 Added an updated comments.php which features a clean, compact layout and provided starting styles in style.css.